bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 *Vim* leader
 ------------

-The *Vim* leader is a user definable key that can be used as a prefix for custom mappings.
+The *Vim* leader is a user definable key that is used as a prefix for custom mappings.
 Think of it as being similar to `Alt` or `Ctrl`,  but in addition to those modifiers.

-The default Vim leader key is backslash which, much like the *tmux* default prefix, is an awkward key.
+The default *Vim* leader key is backslash which, much like the *tmux* default prefix, I find to be an awkward key.
 The two most common replacements are `Space` and `,`.

-I like comma, in *~/.vimrc:*
+I like comma as my leader key, in *~/.vimrc:*

 ```viml
 let mapleader = ","